romansavrulin/lsd_slam/README.md

 wanted out of it --- which was the ability to define dependencies and have them all built locally.

-> So if you've got here, I've thrown out Conan and moved to [fips](http://floooh.github.io/fips/index.html).   fips ain't perfect -- the big problem is that you have to rewrite portions of yur CMakeFiles using their macros --- but it does the job I need it to do.
+> So if you've got here, I've thrown out Conan and moved to [fips](http://floooh.github.io/fips/index.html).   fips ain't perfect, but it does the job I need it to do.

-It's good enough I'm not even going to bother with maintaing the CMake build.
+> __It's good enough I'm deprecating the CMake build.__
-If you want it, it's in the `cmake` branch, stripped of the conan functionality.
+If you don't want to use fips, see the `cmake` branch, stripped of the conan functionality.

+> If you really loved the Conan build, the last commit with Conan is [7b8b76f](https://github.com/amarburg/lsd_slam/commit/7b8b76ff6be7e6f4c4eb1576a7f741146eb1bdf4).

-> This also means master no long builds Thomas' Pangolin-based GUI.
-That's now in its [own repo]() which is dependent on this repo.
+> This also means master no longer builds Thomas' Pangolin-based GUI.
+That's now in its [own repo](https://github.com/amarburg/lsd-slam-pangolin-gui) which is dependent on this repo.
 Think of this repo as the "LSD SLAM Library", with frontends elsewhere...

 This fork started from [Thomas Whelan's fork](https://github.com/mp3guy/lsd_slam) which "relieves the user of the horrors of a ROS dependency and uses the much nicer lightweight [Pangolin](https://github.com/stevenlovegrove/Pangolin) framework instead."